-Presenter, producer, director, there's not much Mark Leishman hasn't done in his long broadcasting career.
-Starting out as a continuity announcer before moving to regional news, Leishman has gone on to make or host some of New Zealand's best-loved shows including Tux Wonderdogs.
-Animal shows have featured heavily along with sport and game shows and his easy manner has been appreciated by viewers around the world.
+Presenter, narrator, producer, director: Mark Leishman has done many things over his long broadcasting career.
+Starting out as a continuity announcer before moving to regional news.
+Leishman went on to make or host some of New Zealand's best-loved shows, including Top Town and Tux Wonderdogs.
+Animal shows featured heavily in his CV, along with sport and game shows.

-One of my greatest experiences was travelling the circumference of Australia to record the adventures of Sir Peter Blake in the Bi-Centennial Race Around Australia.
+One of my greatest experiences was travelling the circumference of Australia to record the adventures of Sir Peter Blake in the Bicentennial Around Australia Yacht Race.
 Mark Leishman

 Dogs of all shapes and sizes — from huskies and ridgebacks to Alaskan malamutes and King Charles spaniels — compete in this episode of TVNZ's canine challenge.
 Encouraged by their unfailingly devoted owners, they display varying degrees of ability and interest in an obstacle course, sprints, fetching and scent tests.
 Away from the cauldron of competition, presenter Mark Leishman's golden Labrador Dexter — the real star of the series — has his portrait painted and there's home video of the lengths, and heights, one dog will go to for a drink of water.